awsdocs/vm-import-export-user-guide/doc_source/vmexport.md

 + You can't export an instance that has more than one virtual disk\.
 + You can't export an instance that has more than one network interface\.
 + You can't export an instance from Amazon EC2 if you've shared it from another AWS account\.
-+ You can't have more than five export tasks per Region in progress at the same time\.
++ You can't have more than 20 conversion tasks per Region in progress at the same time\.
 + VMs with volumes larger than 1 TiB are not supported\.
 + You can export a volume to either an unencrypted S3 bucket or to a bucket encrypted using SSE\-S3\.
 You cannot export to an S3 bucket encrypted using SSE\-KMS\.